Lexicon Pharmaceuticals (LXRX)

 Inbound Investments

-- In March 2025, Lexicon signed an exclusive licensing agreement with Novo Nordisk for LX9851, receiving an upfront payment of $45 million in April 2025.
+- In March 2025, Lexicon entered into an exclusive licensing agreement with Novo Nordisk for LX9851, an obesity drug candidate, which included a $45 million upfront payment received in April 2025.

 Capital Expenditures